-SECTION 6.2 ADMINISTRATIVE REQUIREMENTS.
+SECTION 6.2 ADMINISTRATIVE REQUIREMENTS

 A person seeking to connect a subdivision to the District's system must follow these procedures before sewer line construction can begin.

-- A. Request a Will Serve Letter from the District (apply online at www.stsan.com). www.stvrainsdco.gov - B. Inclusion into the District. - C. Upon issuance of a Will Serve Letter and after the property is included, submit one full size set and an electronic PDF file of the construction drawings for technical review and plan review fee as determined by Section 4.14 of these Rules and Regulations.
+- A. Request a Will Serve Letter from the District (apply online at www.stvrainsdco.gov). - B. Inclusion into the District. - C. Upon issuance of a Will Serve Letter and after the property is included, submit one full size set and an electronic PDF file of the construction drawings for technical review and plan review fee as determined by Section 4.14 of these Rules and Regulations. - D. Execution of the Subdivision Service Agreement and any easement agreements as necessary. - E. Construction Plans signed by District. - F. An electronic PDF file of the construction plans after approval with signature block. - G. Payment of the main line inspection fee is as defined in Section 4 of these Rules and Regulations before construction commences.